vijos/jd4/README.rst

 Put config.yaml and langs.yaml in the configuration directory, usually in ``$HOME/.config/jd4``.
 Examples can be found under the ``examples`` directory.

+You can edit the ``config.yaml`` to set the ip, judger's name and password.

+``Important: If you change the Ip of vj4, you should also change the ip in config.yaml.``

 We recommend to use the following commands to initialize the config::

     mkdir -p ~/.config/jd4